Section I. Introduction and Review of Course Documents

 The course is split in half.

-• Dr. Podany teaches the second half using an in-person, class session approach.
+- Dr. Avedissian teaches the second half of the course using an in-person, class session approach.

-• submitting your own written monograph assignment (due the Wed. before the powerpoint presentations begin).
+- submitting your own written monograph assignment and monograph-drug-related questions (due the Fri. before the powerpoint presentations begin).

 Why is the first half of this course online?